You create three rays of fire and hurl them at targets within range. You can hurl them at one target or several.

 For Wizards and Sorcerers of neither of the aforementioned subclasses, it’s more of a choice of consistency and style.
 Magic Missile will always land, but it has a much lower damage cap than Scorching Ray.

-Scorching Ray has a chance to deal much more damage, especially when upcast (+7 per level vs. Magic Missile’s +3.5), but also has a chance to completely flop.
+Scorching Ray has a chance to deal much more damage, especially when upcast (+7 per level vs. Magic Missile’s +3.5), but it also has a chance to completely flop.

 Scorching Ray 5e DM Tips

-We recommend that DMs break one rule we covered in the rules section above: Instead of saying that player gives away their location after the first attack of Scorching Ray, allow them to have advantage on all their Scorching Ray attacks for that round.
+I recommend that DMs break one rule we covered in the rules section above: Instead of saying that player gives away their location after the first attack of Scorching Ray, allow them to have advantage on all their Scorching Ray attacks for that round.

 It takes away from the unnecessary whining that spells like Magic Missile get a shadow buff for situations like these, where the damage is simultaneous rather than consecutive.